U.S. Marine convicted of urinating on corpses of Taliban insurgents

 WASHINGTON A U.S. Marine staff sergeant who urinated on dead Taliban insurgents and posed for photographs with the bodies has pleaded guilty to two charges in a military court, the Marine Corps said on Thursday.

-His sentence was a reduction in rank and forfeiture of $500 in pay.
+His sentence was a reduction in rank and forfeiture of $500 (307.5 pounds) in pay.

 Staff Sergeant Joseph Chamblin pleaded guilty at a special court martial at Camp Lejeune, North Carolina, to dereliction of duty for failing to properly supervise junior Marines.
 He also pleaded guilty to wrongfully urinating on a deceased enemy combatant.